Have a House Fire Evacuation Plan

 Help Firefighters Find You

 Help firefighters locate your home quickly in an emergency.
-Display your house number in large numerals with contrasting colors that can be easily seen from the road.
+Make sure your house number is clearly displayed and visible from the street.

 Take Care of Children